thoughtworks/talisman/global_install_scripts/Readme.md

+## Installation

-To install talisman globally in your machine as pre-commit hook, run:
+You can install Talisman as a global hook in your machine as a pre-commit or a pre-push hook, run:

 ```
 curl --silent  https://raw.githubusercontent.com/thoughtworks/talisman/master/global_install_scripts/install.bash > /tmp/install_talisman.bash && /bin/bash /tmp/install_talisman.bash